in Difficult Run, VA • 2026 Buying Guide

 Condos often have a counter-cyclical market.
 While families focus on single-family homes during spring and summer, condo inventory can peak in fall and winter.
 This means less competition and more negotiating power for condo buyers during traditionally "slow" seasons.

-The current median home price in Difficult Run is $1.57M.
+The current median home price in Difficult Run is $1.45M.
 Condo prices vary based on location, size, and condition.
-Year-over-year, prices have changed N/A. Condos typically appreciate more slowly than single-family homes but offer lower entry costs and maintenance.
+Year-over-year, prices have changed +9.8%.
+Condos typically appreciate more slowly than single-family homes but offer lower entry costs and maintenance.
 Location within the building matters - higher floors and better views command premiums.

 Key considerations for buying a condo in Difficult Run include: Review at least 3 years of HOA meeting minutes for hidden issues; Check the reserve fund percentage (ideally 70%+ funded); Verify what insurance the HOA covers vs. what you need.
 Also watch for red flags like HOA with less than 50% reserves and Multiple units for sale in same building (could indicate problems).

-Homes in Difficult Run currently spend an average of 54 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Difficult Run currently spend an average of 5 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 Condos typically appreciate more slowly than single-family homes but offer lower entry costs and maintenance.
 Location within the building matters - higher floors and better views command premiums.